Installation - Sound design - Art direction - Production design

 - Deviant Art Festival - DAF 2018, in Geneva - La Reliure

 The circular structure built by Neandertal men in the cave with 2.5 tonnes of stalagmites is at 3OOm away from the entrance.
-It was not a safe place, there was no food or water in the cave, and the entrence would have been enought to shelter.
-Thus this place had been built in an immateriel purpose.
+It was not a safe place, there was no food or water in the cave, and the entrance would have been enough to shelter.
+Thus this place had been built in an immaterial purpose.
 It’s a place of meeting, where there is communication and birth of beliefs.

 It’s in this kind of place where common concepts happen.
 When they became intelligent and shared the same concepts.
-They were inetlligent together to build something together.
+They were intelligent together to build something together.
 Those spaces are the starting points of the community.
-They were organised through a common will with an aura, sounds, and a totemic space, a sanctuary.
+They were organized through a common will with an aura, sounds, and a totemic space, a sanctuary.

 Those artefacts are the ones on which our society is build on.